Ludwig Becker (pilot): Night fighter career

 Following the 1939 aerial Battle of the Heligoland Bight, RAF attacks shifted to the cover of darkness, initiating the Defence of the Reich campaign.
 By mid-1940, Generalmajor (Brigadier General) Josef Kammhuber had established a night air defense system dubbed the Kammhuber Line.
 It consisted of a series of control sectors equipped with radars and searchlights and an associated night fighter.
 Each sector named a Himmelbett (canopy bed) would direct the night fighter into visual range with target bombers.
 In 1941, the Luftwaffe started equipping night fighters with airborne radar such as the Lichtenstein radar.
 This airborne radar did not come into general use until early 1942.

 After the armistice with France, Becker was transferred to the 2.(J) Staffel of Nachtjagdgeschwader 1 (NJG 1–1st Night Fighter Wing), initially based at Düsseldorf and Gütersloh, and then to Arnhem-Deelen airfield where he was appointed technical officer.
 Becker flew his first aerial combat mission on 30 August 1940.
 The mission resulted in the loss of the aircraft near Winterswijk, while he and his radio operator managed to save themselves with the parachute.

-His first victory was Vickers Wellington L7844 KX-I on the night of 16/17 October 1940.
+His first victory was Vickers Wellington L7844 KX-T on the night of 16/17 October 1940.
 Becker was flying a Dornier Do 17 Z-10 equipped with a gun-camera.
 The victory recorded the demise of the No. 311 (Czechoslovak) Squadron aircraft piloted by Pilot Officer Bohumil Landa and three of his Czech crew.
 It was also the first ground radar-controlled "Dunkle Nachtjagd" (DuNaJa—dark night fighting, without search lights) victory of the war.
 Becker and Staub were vectored to the target by Leutnant Hermann Diehl, a Luftwaffe communication officer who had begun experimenting with a Freya radar on Wangerooge in 1939.